 News Manhattan robbery suspects claimed to be taking survey: NYPD Police have released surveillance images of a woman and a man they said they are searching for in connection with a home robbery on First Avenue in Manhattan on Feb.
 11, 2016.
 Photo Credit: NYPD By Lauren Cook firstname.lastname@example.org Updated March 30, 2016 7:26 AM Print Share fbShare Tweet Email Police have released surveillance images of two suspects wanted in connection with a home robbery in Manhattan.
 Police said the man and woman knocked on the 57-year-old victim’s door around 11 p.m. on Feb.
 11 and posed as workers conducting a survey.
 Once the victim let the two into his First Avenue home in East Harlem, police said they assaulted him and knocked him unconscious.
 When the victim woke up hours later, he called police and was taken to Metropolitan Hospital Center for non-life threatening injuries.
 Police said the suspects had taken a laptop, iPhone, jewelry, a watch and cash from the victim’s home.
 On Wednesday, police released surveillance images of the man and woman from the Chambers Street subway station.
 Anyone with information on the suspects is urged to call Crime Stoppers at 800-577-8477.
-By Lauren Cook email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Lauren Cook email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.